-If you currently have a project on the MSR Project list and would like to make it available as a Work-Study project, email FWS@pennstatehealth.psu.edu and include the project reference number (found next to your project in the list) with your request.
+Faculty who currently have a project on the MSR Project list who would like to make it available as a work-study project should email FWS@pennstatehealth.psu.edu and include the project reference number (found next to the project in the list) with the request.

 General information about the Work-Study program can be found at the Current Students MSR site.

 - Jan.
 28, 2021 – The first year students will be meeting on this date to learn about work-study.
 Therefore, it is helpful for faculty to post projects by this date or soon after, so that their project will receive maximum visibility, since this is when the majority of students will begin looking for a work-study project/position.